 New York City Police Academy

-Training police recruits has recently emerged as an area of considerable focus in major U.S. cities, with fast-evolving considerations of public safety, community outreach, and technology adoption.
+Training police recruits has emerged as a focus in major U.S. cities, with fast-evolving considerations of public safety, community outreach, and technology adoption.

-Conceived as a “horizontal skyscraper,” the building’s spaces are laid out for convenient access and efficient movement of the training cohorts of recruits as they move through enclosed walkways and stairs.
-A wide pedestrian link extends the length of the campus, and serves double duty as the conduit for the building infrastructure that is hidden overhead, well above the flood plain.
+A wide pedestrian link extends the length of the campus and serves double duty as the conduit for the building infrastructure hidden overhead.

 The exterior provides shading, controls solar gain, and optimizes daylight.
 Shading devices serve double-duty as light shelves, bouncing daylight deeper into interior spaces.

 The Police Academy is an example of how design and construction can be used to fundamentally improve an existing site, restoring ecosystems and connecting back to the neighborhood.
 The NYPA site functions as a natural filtration system for the adjacent neighborhood’s stormwater, a 5-acre landscaped bioswale naturally cleans the water of toxins and oils before releasing it to the nearby Flushing Bay.
 Some of the water is retained on site and used to flush toilets, thereby reducing the burden on municipal water systems.